FbF/Laravel-Agegate/README.md

 A Laravel 4 package for adding an age gate to a site

+## Features

+* Redirects requests for guarded routes to agegate URL
+* Agegate form with input type=date
+* Configurable minimum age
+* Sets 'forever' cookie if user is old enough
+* Redirects user back to the URL they were trying to access

 ## Installation

 Add the following to you composer.json file